Top places to visit in China

 Huangguoshu (黄果树瀑布 Huáng guǒ shù pù bù) are impressive waterfalls on the Sanche River, the most famous in China.
 They fall a dramatic 223 feet [68 meters].
 It is the main scenic attraction of Guizhou province.
 They are best seen when the river is at a high level in summer.

 Dunhuang Caves, Gansu

 The Mogao Caves near Dunhuang, Gansu holds some of the most beautiful early Buddhist sculptures and paintings.
-Dunhuang was on the Silk Road and Buddhists would use this route to travel to India.
+Dunhuang was on the Silk Road and Buddhists would use this route to travel to and from India.
 Over a thousand years of changing artistic styles is documented by the colorful frescoes of the caves (莫高窟 Mò gāo kū).
-After the desert road was abandoned the impressive relics, including the earliest printed book, were forgotten and buried in sand until the late 19th century.
+When the desert road was abandoned the impressive relics, including the earliest printed book, were forgotten and buried in sand before their re-discovery the late 19th century.

 Stone Forest, Yunnan

 Shilin 石林 is an area of dramatic limestone pillars that look like a forest made of stone.
 Some 'trees' rise to 100 feet [30 meters] and many have been given imaginative names.
 Some of the columns are inscribed with poems and there are six pools that add to the beauty of the scene.
 This area of Yunnan province is home to the Sani minority people who often act as tour guides and take part in demonstration dances to the delight of visitors.